SetVenue Adult Production Policy

 By opting a Listing in, the Host acknowledges that the Adult Production designation may affect the Host's relationships with neighbors, homeowners associations, landlords, and local authorities.
 SetVenue is not a party to any dispute arising from those relationships.

-4.4 No Public Display of Opt-In Status
+4.4 Limited Prominence of Opt-In Status

 5. Federal Record-Keeping — 18 U.S.C. § 2257